Best Glasses for Round Faces (Designer Frames Guide)

 1) Rectangular & square frames (add definition)

-Angular frames create contrast against softer facial curves, which can make your face look more defined and sculpted.
+Angular frames create contrast against softer facial curves, helping your face appear more structured.

 2) Cat-eye frames (lift and elongate)

-A subtle upsweep at the corners draws the eye upward and creates a lifted look — especially flattering if you want a more elegant silhouette.
+A subtle upsweep at the corners draws the eye upward and creates a lifted, more refined silhouette.

 3) Browline / top-heavy frames (balance proportions)